Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 #### Test transformation from source to target format

 To test the defined transformation, press the button ```Transform test message```.
 The result of the transformation and any errors are displayed.
-On test transformation can result in multiple Cumulocity reqests, e.g. when a measurement is created for a device that is implicitly created, then two requests result from this transformation.
+On test transformation can result in multiple Cumulocity requests, e.g. when a measurement is created for a device that is implicitly created, then two requests result from this transformation.
 To iterate and show all results press the button ```Show Next Test Result```.